-- record the depth and breadth of the apprentice's performance and outcome by using the EUIAS documentation specific to the task - to record valid evidence from the apprentice performance and not to adopt a 'tick box' approach will not be accepted - question the apprentice immediately after completion of the practical assessment and within the overall 12 hour time allowance - ask questions on topics identified within the assessment plan, based upon work undertaken during the practical assessment - questions will typically cover practical topics for which it is not feasible to assess within realistic timescales, or in simulated environments and or which have not been demonstrated through the practical skills assessment - use open questioning techniques to promote the provision of required responses from apprentices, without leading them in any way - The one-hour time period can be increased by 10% at the discretion of the Independent assessor, to allow the apprentice to complete a task or complete an answer to a question - should proceed without interruption and be held in a confidential location without interference from others outside.
-Assessors are required to record in summary the responses to questions provided by candidate using the EUIAS documentation supplied for this purpose. - following the completion of the assessment (the practical assessment and the questioning), the Independent assessor must apply the guidance provided by the EUIAS to determine the grading appropriate for the apprentice (distinction, pass or fail), based upon the performance of the apprentice as seen by the Independent assessor under assessment conditions. - make a grade decision and the grade must not be influenced by the previous apprentice's behaviour or performance, nor be influenced by others outside of the assessment process Important Note: The questioning for the practical assessment is in addition to questioning in the interview which is underpinned by the portfolio.
+- record the depth and breadth of the apprentice's performance and outcome by using the EUIAS documentation specific to the task - to record valid evidence from the apprentice performance and not to adopt a 'tick box' approach will not be accepted - question the apprentice immediately after completion of the practical assessment and within the overall 12 hour time allowance - ask questions on topics identified within the assessment plan, based upon work undertaken during the practical assessment - questions will typically cover practical topics for which it is not feasible to assess within realistic timescales, or in simulated environments and or which have not been demonstrated through the practical skills assessment - use open questioning techniques to promote the provision of required responses from apprentices, without leading them in any way - increase the one-hour time period by 10% which is at the discretion of the independent assessor, to allow the apprentice to complete a task or complete an answer to a question - proceed without interruption and be held in a confidential location without interference from others outside.
+Assessors are required to record the depth and breadth of responses to questions provided by the apprentice using the EUIAS documentation supplied for this purpose - following the completion of the assessment (the practical assessment and the questioning), the independent assessor must apply the guidance provided by the EUIAS to determine the grading appropriate for the apprentice (distinction, pass or fail), based upon the performance of the apprentice as seen by the independent assessor under assessment conditions

+• make a grade decision and the grade must not be influenced by the previous apprentice's behaviour or performance, nor be influenced by others outside of the assessment process

+Important Note: The questioning for the practical assessment is in addition to questioning in the interview which is underpinned by the portfolio.